sashasabov/cost-equalizer/README.md

 ## Technologies used:
-- For visual contant generator I used DALL-E 2: https://openai.com/product/dall-e-2
+- For visual contant I used DALL-E-2: https://openai.com/product/dall-e-2

 ## Front-end
 HTML